Bubble Boys! Inside Man Utd's bizarre preparations for Europa League semi-final with Sevilla | Goal.com

 They’ve also been able to use an outdoor bar area on the ground floor of the hotel as an alternative to sitting in their rooms.

-Harry Maguire, Marcus Rashford, Jesse Lingard and Lee Grant also took the change to pay visit to the ice cream parlour owned by German World Cup winner Lukas Podolski.
+Harry Maguire, Marcus Rashford, Jesse Lingard and Lee Grant also took the chance to pay visit to the ice cream parlour owned by German World Cup winner Lukas Podolski.

 Walks outside the hotel are restricted to one a day and the 'bubble' group, which is smaller than the usual number of staff that would be taken on an away trip, ensure that they stick to social distancing and wear masks.